 1 Name (as shown on your income tax return).
 Name is required on this line; do not leave this line blank.
-2 Business name/disregarded entity name, if different from above on page 3.
+2 Business name/disregarded entity name, if different from above ς.
 3 Check appropriate box for federal tax classification of the person whose name is entered on line 1.
-Ch following seven boxes.
-4 Exemptions (codes apply only to certain entities, not individuals; see instructions on page 3): ☐ Individual/sole proprietor or ☐ C Corporation ☐ S Corporation ☐ Partnership single-member LLC ☐ Trust/estate Exempt payee code (if any) 양호 Limited liability company.
-Enter the tax classification (C=C corporation, S=S corporation, P=Partner rship) ▶ Print or type.
-Specific Instructions Note: Check the appropriate box in the line above for the tax classification of the single-member of LLC if the LLC is classified as a single-member LLC that is disregarded from the owner unless the another LLC that is not disregarded from the owner for U.S. federal tax purposes.
-Otherwise, a single is disregarded from the owner should check the appropriate box for the tax classification of its own Exemption from FATCA reporting code (if any) ecit ☐ Other (see instructions) ► (Applies to accounts maintained outside the U.S.) Sp 5 Address (number, street, and apt. or suite no.) See instructions.
-Requester's name a and address (optional) See 0) 6 City, state, and ZIP code 7 List account number(s) here (optional) Par Taxpayer Identification Number (TIN) your TIN in the appropriate box.
-The TIN provided must match the name given on line 1 to av 0.0 curity number eside p withholding.
+Check only one of the 4 Exemptions (codes apply only to Specific Instructions on page certain entities, not individuals; see following seven boxes. instructions on page 3): Partnership C Corporation S Corporation Trust/estate Individual/sole proprietor or single-member LLC Exempt payee code (if any) Print or type.
+Limited liability company.
+Enter the tax classification (C=C corporation, S=S corporation, P=Partnership) Note: Check the appropriate box in the line above for the tax classification of the single-member owner.
+Do not check Exemption from FATCA reporting LLC if the LLC is classified as a single-member LLC that is disregarded from the owner unless the owner of the LLC is code (if any) another LLC that is not disregarded from the owner for U.S. federal tax purposes.
+Otherwise, a single-member LLC that is disregarded from the owner should check the appropriate box for the tax classification of its owner.
+(Applies to accounts maintained outside the U.S.) Other (see instructions) 5 Address (number, street, and apt. or suite no.) See instructions.
+Requester's name and address (optional) See 6 City, state, and ZIP code 7 List account number(s) here (optional) Part I Taxpayer Identification Number (TIN)

+Enter your TIN in the appropriate box.
+The TIN provided must match the name given on line 1 to avoid Social security number backup withholding.
 For individuals, this is generally your social security number (SSN).
-However, f nt alien, sole proprietor, or disregarded entity, see the instructions for Part I, later.
-For other s, it is your employer identification number (EIN).
-If you do not have a number, see How to ge - - ΓIN, la or If the account is in more than one name, see the instructions for line 1.
-Also see What Name and Employer identification number Numb er To Give the Requester for guidelines on whose number to enter. - Pari Certification
+However, for a resident alien, sole proprietor, or disregarded entity, see the instructions for Part I, later.
+For other entities, it is your employer identification number (EIN).
+If you do not have a number, see How to get a TIN, later. or Note: If the account is in more than one name, see the instructions for line 1.
+Also see What Name and Employer identification number Number To Give the Requester for guidelines on whose number to enter.